 As you can see, there are many potential income tax pitfalls relating to cryptocurrencies.
 In general, the term “cryptocurrency” is somewhat of a misnomer because it is not actually treated as a currency.
 A more accurate way of thinking of cryptocurrencies is looking at them as digital assets.
 The sale or exchange of these digital assets constitutes the sale of a capital asset, and the gain or loss on the sale of the asset must be reported on your income tax return.
 There are many more nuances regarding the treatment and reporting of cryptos that are beyond the scope of this article.
 If you invest in or use cryptocurrencies, you should make sure you work with a competent tax professional familiar with the tax rules relating to cryptocurrencies.

-At Cook Martin Poulson, we have several CPAs and other tax professionals who are experts in this area and are qualified to help you stay in compliance with the tax laws surrounding this relatively new asset class.
+At Cook Martin Poulson, we have several CPAs and other tax professionals who are experts in accounting for cryptocurrency and digital assets and are qualified to help you stay in compliance with the tax laws surrounding this relatively new asset class.
 We do not give investment advice or investment recommendations, but we can help you navigate through the complex compliance requirements surrounding these assets.